raspberrypilearning/how-are-you/en/step_2.md

 --- task ---
 + Go to Costumes.
 Select, by highlighting, one of the ten cosutmes available.
 The sprite should have automatically changed.

-+ Run the program to see you are speaking.
++ Run the program to see and hear yourself are speaking another langauge.
+Impressive!

 ![Access Costumes](images/Costumes.png)